-LERSSE paper titled “Towards Understanding Privacy and Trust in Online Reporting of Sexual Assault” has been accepted for publication at the Sixteenth Symposium on Usable Privacy and Security (SOUPS) 2020.
-The paper will be presented at the conference holding later in the year.
+LERSSE paper titled “Is Implicit Authentication on Smartphones Really Popular?
+On Android Users’ Perception of Smart Lock for Android” has been accepted for publication at the Twenty-Second International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI 2020).
+The paper will be presented at the virtual conference holding later in the year.